pimcore/pimcore/doc/update-notices.markdown

-#Update Notices
+# Update Notices
 Please consider following update notices when updating the e-commerce framework.

-## 0.10.1 - 0.10.2
+## 0.10.1 - 0.11
-- Giftitems were added to OnlineShopOrder - if you are updating, you need to add a property giftItems (object relation to OnlineShopOrderItem) to your OnlineShopOrder class.
+- Gift items were added to OnlineShopOrder - if you are updating, you need to add a property giftItems (object relation to OnlineShopOrderItem) to your OnlineShopOrder class.
 Otherwise a error log message will be issued on checkout.
+- Tax Management was included:
+   - Add FieldCollection
+     - `TaxEntry`
+   - Update FieldCollection
+     - `OrderPriceModification`: add `netAmount`
+   - Add Classes
+     - `OnlineShopTaxClass`
+   - Update Classes
+      - `OnlineShopOrder`: add `subTotalNetPrice`, `totalNetPrice`, `taxInfo`
+      - `OnlineShopOrderItem`: add `totalNetPrice`, `taxInfo`
+   - Check custom implementations of `IPrice` > implement new methods if necessary, check behavoir of get/setAmount.
+   - Check custom implementations of `IPriceSystem` > `createPriceInfoInstance` needs to calculate and set taxes/tax entries correctly and add implementation of `getTaxClassForProduct` and `getTaxClassForPriceModification`.
+   - Check custom implementations of `OnlineShop\Framework\PricingManager\IPriceInfo` > `getTotalPrice` and `getPrice` need to set gross price and start recalculation of taxes.
+   - Check custom implementations of `ICartPriceCalculator` > calculate method needs to consider gross and net prices.
+   - Check custom implementations of `IOrderManager` > methods `getOrCreateOrderFromCart` and `createOrderItem` need to consider net prices if necessary.
+   - Check custom implementations of `ICartPriceModificator` > `modify` method need to take care of net and gross prices.

 ## 0.9.8 - 0.10.0